FinLemonKe/SanWuYiClient/README.md

-# Meteor Addon Template
+# SanWuYiClient

-A template to allow easy usage of the Meteor Addon API.
+A MeteorClient 0.5.3 addon.

 ### How to use:
 - Clone this project